 Since its founding in September 1565, St. Augustine has managed to intrigue and entertain visitors for more than 450 years.
-As the oldest continuously occupied European-established settlement in the continental United States, the Nation’s Oldest City offers more than charming cobblestone streets, historical landmarks and pristine beaches.
+As the oldest continuously occupied European-established settlement in the continental United States, the Nation’s Oldest City offers more than charming brick-lined streets, historical landmarks and pristine beaches.
 It’s also a wealth of interesting stories and historical tidbits.
 To help make your upcoming trip to St. Augustine just that much better, we’ve compiled a list of the top fun facts about this beautiful city by the sea.

 Located on the western short of Matanzas Bay, Castillo de San Marcos (known simply as “The Fort” to locals) is the oldest masonry fort in the continental United States.